pmcharrison/intro-to-music-and-science/060-emotion.md

 These emotions are evaluated fairly consistently between US and Chinese listeners.

+How does this approach relate to the two traditions of emotion modelling, namely dimensional and categorical approaches?
+I think it's fair to say that this approach embodies aspects of both.
+The final model is clearly dimensional: it has 13 dimensions, these dimensions aren't all-or-nothing (i.e. you can have intermediate values of a given dimensions) and they aren't mutually exclusive (i.e. you can have high scores on multiple dimensions simultaneously).
+However, these dimensions don't correspond to the dimensions posited by traditional dimensional models, such as arousal and valence.
+Rather, they correspond to qualities more traditionally associated with categorical theories of emotion, such as fearful and triumphant.

 When interpreting the results from this paper, it's worth bearing in mind that the dimensions were optimised for maximising the correlation between US and Chinese listeners.
 This can be motivated by the argument that the most